MeerkatBoss/hash_table/README.md

 | --- |
 | *Figure 1.
 Example of a hash table.* |

-8 entries are distributed across 9 buckets.
+Eight entries are distributed across nine buckets.
 Two chains are formed due to
 collisions: ('word3' -> 'word2' and 'word8' -> 'word7' -> 'word5').
 No entries
 are stored in buckets 2, 3, 5, and 8, because no keys correspond to these hashes.